Positioning the infrared heating panels is key

-- Fit and forget technology, very little maintenance required
+- Fit and forget technology, very little maintenance required.

 - ‘Shadowing’ – if there are objects inhibiting the movement of infrared rays across the room they may not work as effectively.

-- The room comfort will also depend on how well insulated your property is.
+- The thermal comfort will also depend on how well insulated your property is.
 The poorer the insulation, the more the panels have to work and the less comfortable you may feel as the property is naturally draughty.